proof88/PRooFPS-dd/doc/menu-03-Crypto.md

 \subsubsection whatbuy_degen_crash Rocket Crash Games

+I never tried these, so hopefully these are not scam!
 The classic rocket crash game also has its Solana-based versions where you can risk your Solana for possible big gains:
  - [Solana Crash](https://solanacrash.io/)
  - [CrashOut](https://crashout.fun/en-us/solana)